mavryk-network/flexmasa/README.md

 ```

 On top of the `flextesa` executable and Octez suite, it has the `*box` scripts
-to quickly start networks with predefined parameters:
+to quickly start networks with predefined parameters.
 For instance:

 ```sh
 script=granabox